 Have you furthered your education?

 The more you know, the more appealing you will be to potential employers.
 Whether you've been to college or you haven't, there's no harm in learning a few new skills to get a better-paying job.

-I created an entire blog post here with online resources you can use to learn some of the skills employers want.
-These are quick and easy, and you don’t have to leave your home to participate.
+I created a list of resources to help you learn new skills online so you can learn some of the skills employers want.
+These are quick and easy, and you don't have to leave your home to participate.

 Don't Give Up

 Sometimes you can also just blame it on bad luck.
 But luck does turn around eventually, so for sure keep trying.
 There's no question telecommuting is on the rise, so I expect that there will be more and more home-based jobs popping up all the time.